Postpartum weight loss to help busy moms get back on track to optimal health. Holistic wellness, nutrition, exercise and motivation.

 My diet was the first thing I needed to change.
 I cut out all of the junk and started focusing on clean fruits and vegetables and lean meat.
 Also, I cut down the amount of carbs in my diet and limited myself to very little to no bread.
 Gluten-free and vegan diets are saved on my Pinterest boards, and before even starting my work-out regime I was noticing a difference – less bloating, a lighter feeling, and more energy.

-Fat Burning Recipes
+Fat Burning Recipes for Weight Loss

 - Fat Burning Green Smoothie (Gluten-Free, Vegan, Paleo)